Last Updated on December 13, 2022 by DMEditor

 - Both tools come with mobile apps with automatic voice recording for notes.

 Pipedrive has mastered the art of a CLEAN INTERFACE while still having DEEP FUNCTIONALITY.
 For a pure CRM, I personally went with Pipedrive here.

 This CRM started out as a Chrome extension in 2013 and has rapidly developed since then.

 In 2018 Prosperworks rebranded itself as Copper.
 From the get-go, this platform’s leaned into its Google integration.
-It works seamlessly with Google Suite, including Drive, Hangouts, Gmail, the Google Calendar, etc.
+It works seamlessly with Google Workspace Suite (Google Apps), including Drive, Hangouts, Gmail, the Google Calendar, etc.

 Fast forward to today and Copper’s application has moved to Google’s cloud hosting platform and even participates in Google’s SaaS Sales Alignment program.
 Needless to say, Copper’s an excellent choice for anyone who’s a fan of Google!

 Pipedrive has been around a little longer.
 Founded in 2010, Pipedrive is driven by activity-based selling – i.e., scheduling, completing, and tracking activities.

 Pipedrive helps companies achieve this with its visual pipelines.
 These allow you (and your team) to see precisely where your deals stand with just a glance.
 Used by over 90,000 companies across 170 countries, it’s safe to say Pipedrive’s a tried and tested CRM.

 Copper vs. Pipedrive – Their Core Features Compared